ashish4kmax/Web_Lab_programs/README.md

 * This will take you to the phpMyAdmin there you can create delete do operations on tables and databases.
 * Thank you!!

-## Exclusive Info on Q9.php for "SORTING TABLE BY GETTING INFO FROM DATABASE" Below is a video explanation to it.
+## Exclusive Info on <a href="https://github.com/ashish4kmax/Web_Lab_programs/blob/main/Q9.php" alt="Q9.php">Q9.php</a> for "SORTING TABLE BY GETTING INFO FROM DATABASE" Below is a video explanation to it.